What would salsa or stir-fry be without cilantro?

 How to grow cilantro

-Cilantro (Coriandrum sativum) prefers moist, well-drained soil when it can get it, with a pH of 6.2 to 6.8.
+Cilantro (Coriandrum sativum) prefers moist, well-drained soil, with a pH of 6.2 to 6.8.
 In temperate areas, your cilantro patch may grow year round, as it can tolerate a light frost.
 In areas with lots of scorching hot sun, cilantro can be part of your shade gardening plan.
 If cooler weather is the norm, cilantro can be planted out in the open.
 If plants receive too much sun and heat, they will bolt (go to seed).
 Since the seeds are also edible, this isn’t necessarily a bad thing, but it will really slow down leaf production.
 At first, it is a good idea to start new plants every 3 to 4 weeks.
 After a while, the plants will develop an ongoing cycle.
 Plant seeds 1/4 inch deep and 6 to 8 inches apart.
 Keep the soil moist until plants are 2 inches tall and then water as needed, depending on weather, soil, and growth needs.
 Mature plants tend to be about 20 inches tall.

 Young cilantro plants can be pinched back for bushier growth and more foliage, or they can be allowed to run wild.
 It’s your call.
 Personally, I prefer the running wild version.
-I believe that this allows the survival of the fittest to create a forever patch of cilantro in my yard with minimal effort on my part.
+I believe that this allows the 'survival of the fittest' to create a forever patch of cilantro in my yard with minimal effort on my part.

 Cilantro plants may have trouble with mildew, leaf spot, aphids, whitefly or wilt.
 The insects can be managed with insecticidal soap.
 If wilt, leaf spot, or mildew are seen, make a point of removing diseased plants and keeping the area clean for a season or two, to dry things out.

 Something weird about cilantro - not everyone tastes it the same way.
 To some people, cilantro is the perfect addition to guacamole, Indian dal, and salsa.
 To others, cilantro tastes soapy or rotten.
 Weird, right?
-Taste studies using twins found that identical twins agreed on the flavor of cilantro 80% of the time, while fraternal twins only agreed 50%.
+Taste studies have found that identical twins agreed on the flavor of cilantro 80% of the time, while fraternal twins only agreed 50%.